Transition and Support Program

 With student approval, parents receive an update on student’s adjustment on a weekly or monthly basis or as requested or needed.

 The cost of the program is $2,500 per semester.
 This fee ensures that the necessary materials and program team members are available.
 This fee is in addition to Southern’s tuition and housing fees.
+At the end of the student's second semester in the TSP club, a fee reduction may be available for those with financial limitations.

 Students interested in applying for this program must be capable of doing university-level work and must first meet the minimum requirements for admission and be accepted to Southern Adventist University.
 Because residential life provides the opportunity to learn social interaction, independent living and time management, students are strongly encouraged to live in the dorm.